The Faculty has set the following guidelines for eligibility for studying abroad:

 - How exactly will your education be furthered by study abroad?

-- Will studying abroad for a semester or a year fit best with your academic and personal plans?
+- Will studying abroad for a semester or a year be beneficial for your academic and personal plans?

-- Will you be able to earn the necessary credits toward your major, minor or Nine Ways of Knowing to stay on track to graduate on time?
+- Will you be able to earn the necessary credits toward your major, minor and/or general education requirements so that you will be on track to graduate on time?

-- Are you emotionally prepared for the stresses inherent in living in a foreign culture (different teaching styles, functioning in your non-native tongue, minimal support compared to Barnard...)?
+- Are you emotionally prepared for the stresses that are typical when living in a foreign culture (adapting to very different teaching styles, functioning daily in a language not native to you, coping with minimal support compared to the Barnard campus, etc.)?

-- Be sure that you are comfortable being away for the length of time you are considering before you apply and commit to a program.
+- Be sure that you are comfortable being away from Barnard and from the U.S. for the length of time you are considering before you apply and commit to a program.

-- Make an appointment with Dean Young as early as possible in the planning process to make sure you have all the information you need to make the best decision for you.
-Please note that we require all students attend a General Information Session, prior to making an individual appointment with Dean Young.
-General Information Session dates and times can be found on our Calendar page
+- Seek out advising from the IISP and from your academic adviser as early as possible in the planning process to make sure you have all the information you need to make the best decision for you.